bp/qa-tech-test/README.md

 BDD frameworks are great, but are they always appropriate?
 You decide.

+Over time the it looks like this application has developed security vulnerabilities.
+Can you fix them?

 ## Submit your test
 Once completed push the solution up to your own repository and link BP the url along with run instructions.